nanjekyejoannah/micropython/docs/develop/extendingmicropython.rst

 Extending MicroPython in C
 ==========================

-This chapter describes some options for extending MicroPython in C. Note that it doesn't aim to be a complete guide for developing with MicroPython.
+This chapter describes options for extending MicroPython in C. Note that it doesn't aim to be a complete guide for developing with MicroPython.
 See the `getting started guide
 <https://github.com/micropython/micropython/wiki/Getting-Started>`_ for further information.